ThakurVibha/WeatherApp/README.md

 3. Build and run the app on an Android emulator or physical device.

-4. After filling city name click on search icon
+4. Enter any valid city name

 5. In case api key reach max hit limits, consider to use another one.